Delph-Sunny/03-PasswordWithJavaScript/README.md

         - numeric
         - special characters

+A button will allow the user to generate the password.
 The user is presented with a series of prompts for password criteria.
-He should pick the characters length and then each character types.
-The password is generared using at least once each of the character type.
-It is then either displayed in an alert or written to the page.
+He should pick the characters length and then each character types the password would need to have.
+At least one type of character needs to be chosen.
+The password is generated with the selected character types and length.
+It is then written to the page.
+Finally, another button allows the user to copy the password to clipboard.

 ## Installation